Existential Concerns - Midlife Crisis, Existential Crisis Help, Existential Angst - Counselling London

 Existential Despair, Existential Anger, Existential Depression We may be heartbroken, feel helpless inside, yet not know fully why our inner world may be dark (see also Inconsolable, Dark Night Of The Soul).
 The world can be cruel, unjust, where humans are not always humane and our existential depression may be our rational response to an irrational world, maybe linked to a loss of spiritual centre.
 We may be sad that nothing seems to matter any more.
 Our sadness may be of a universal nature and what we see happening in the world.
 We may be tearful and moved, yet not depressed.
 We may classify our despair only as a weakness, about being anxious, lost, stuck, maybe in a state of suspension, inertia.
 Some of these associated feelings connected to our despair can be worked through in the therapy.
 Yet our despondency, lostness may also be about coming to terms with something intangible.
 Despite our achievements, what we've acquired in life, our despair, existential depression can be as if we are unfulfilled from the depths of our soul.
 Inside we may feel restless, yet not know why.
 As if living in a cave of pointlessness, we may at times experience a sense of meaninglessness, yet a longing or yearning as we question "What am I doing?" or "What am I here for?", "Now what?", "What's real?".
 This uncomfortable or familiar despair (maybe manifesting as dissatisfaction, disappointment or cynicism) that we experience may also point to a sense of waste as we struggle to be all of who we are - our true worth, living as a free individual.
 Yet balancing competing dilemmas & expectations inside us & out there in the world, is not easy.
 Losing faith, we may be in existential despair, because we are not being the person who we truly are or want to be.
 And the more conscious we become of this, the more intense is our despair, as if we are experiencing some sort of existential depression, existential malaise.
 We may be holding on to existential nihilism, that nothing matters, life has no meaning or value, so loss or grief makes no difference.
 Strong on the outside, we may become defiant, very angry or choose to avoid our existential despair through pleasures, habits or addictions, yet it doesn't quite disappear.
 It is as if our sense of existence (that we are in this world) is evolving, transforming, which can be confusing.
 The experience of existential despair may not entirely be able to be taken away, yet acknowledging our despair can for some facilitate hope.
 Challenges may include learning to live more lightly with our existential despair, allowing, embracing, integrating what we ignore - our shadow, light and dark side.
 Further existential challenges may include: how to be internally strong - able to tolerate existential insecurity or uncertainty, to be able to allow this, surrendering to what is not in our control, unknowable, willing to be all of who we are, close to our true self.
 Existential psychotherapy & existential therapy can be a space to explore what else may be emerging through our despair, to mull over these important concerns, and also we get in touch with what we want, our commitment & values, how we want to evolve.

 The Absurdity Of Our Existence - Living With The Absurd Our sense of existence may be evolving, transforming, which can be confusing.
 We have a human tendency to seek value and meaning in our life, yet experience living in a purposeless, meaningless, irrational, chaotic world.
 What's the point of life we may ask and draw a conclusion that it is pointless to search for meaning, purpose, that we cannot escape the absurdity of being human in an ultimately meaningless universe, that the stories we tell can give us meaning, are just that - stories.
 (Albert Camus wrote of the absurd as the futility of the search for meaning in an incomprehensible universe, devoid of God or meaning, purported in his novels that human life is objectively speaking meaningless.
 He also wrote "In the midst of winter, I found there was, within me, an invincible summer.").
 As Robert Frost says: "Forgive, O Lord, my little jokes on thee.
 And I'll forgive Thy great big one on me."
-In a double bind, even though we may experience life as meaningless we don't have to become negatively nihilistic, we still have freedom and freedom to make our own meanings.
+In a double bind, even though we may experience life as meaningless we don't have to become negatively nihilistic, we still have freedom and freedom to make our own meanings (this may include a sense of spirituality through experience, or a sense of what's divine or sacred).
 Some of us may deny the existence of free will, yet still find happiness that doesn't involve our need for meaning, that we can be a compassionate human being, choose to hold hope, live with light-heartedness, playfulness, carefreeness, laughter, fun and our sense of humour, be internally strong, able to tolerate uncertainty, surrendering to what is not in our control, the unknown, be true to who we are, connected to our values and personal will in order to act.
-We may also come up against not so much that life is meaningless, but be unable to grasp that there is too much meaning for us.
+Martin Heidegger writes about profound boredom, "drifting here and there in the abysses of our existence like a muffling fog" and maybe bored or lost in an inner fog, we may also come up against not so much that life is meaningless, but be unable to grasp that there is too much meaning for us (see also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas).
 Another lens to view the absurdity of life may be reflected in the T.S.Eliot quote "We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time".)
 (See also The Pain & Joy Of Life - Opening Our Heart To Heal Love)

 Existential Concerns - Our Direction We may be in genuine despair or existential depression, regret, have a sense of deep sorrow, grief or pain for both us & the world (see also Universal Sadness) and these experiences may be of an existential nature - what has been called existential anxiety.
 Some people report these emotions like a kind of lamenting, wailing of the soul.
 Mourning our losses, grieving over our lost past may be important for us.
 A cliche for some, yet very real for others, is the experience of midlife crisis or sense of everything passing by, as we seek a different or new purpose, direction, which is meaningful to us.
 Not really in the right place, we may want to change our life direction, or have our "old life" back, yet recognise things (and our body) won't be quite the same again.
 In spite of our achievements we may feel dissatisfied inside.
 "Now what?" we may ask.
 We may be searching for the secret of our life only to find there isn't one.
 We may be in touch with a suffering & love, which is beyond what's personal just to us and inescapable, pointing us towards a new direction.
 Whether to be authentic or inauthentic, moment by moment may be a further challenge as may choosing to be in touch with our desire and what brings us joy.
 These less tangible challenges can also be explored in existential therapy & existential psychotherapy.
 (See also Life's Journey, Initiations - Connecting To Our Own Inner Journey, Direction & Creating Our Own Destiny)